Anne J. D'Elia, Attorney-At-Law

 What are the different types of fee arrangements offered?

-In general terms, Ms. D'Elia offers four different types of fee arrangements dependent on the nature of your action: (1) Hourly Fees, (2) Contingent Fees, (3) Flat Fees, and (4) Hybrid fees.
+In general terms, Ms. D'Elia offers two different types of fee arrangements dependent on the nature of your action: (1) Hourly Fees and (2) Flat Fees.

 What forms of payment do you accept?

 Paypal, Mastercard, Visa, Check, Money Order

 What are my rights as a client?